telerik/maui-docs/controls/datepicker/datepicker-formatting.md

 ## Custom Date Format Strings

-The available Custom Date Format Strings, which can be set to the `SpinnerFormat` property, are described in the following table.
+The available Custom Date Format Strings, which can be set to the `SpinnerFormat` and `DisplayStringFormat` properties, are described in the following table.

 | Supported Custom Date Format Strings|
 | -------- |